Mitchell makes layup with 7 seconds left, Jazz beat Thunder

 Jazz: With 12 points and 10 rebounds, Gobert recorded his 250th double-double for the Jazz, a total that ranks third in franchise history behind only Karl Malone (799) and John Stockton (714). … Bogdanovic received a technical foul after a follow dunk by teammate Jordan Clarkson in the second quarter. … Gobert also was slapped with a technical early in the third quarter for complaining that no foul was called as he scored a basket.

-Thunder: Oklahoma City went with the same starters as it did in its opener — Dort, Bazley, Al Horford, Gilgeous-Alexander and George Hill. … For the second straight game, first-round draft pick Aleksej Pokusevski did not score (in 14 minutes) for Oklahoma City.
+Thunder: Oklahoma City went with the same starters as it did in its opener — Dort, Bazley, Horford, Gilgeous-Alexander and George Hill. … For the second straight game, first-round draft pick Aleksej Pokusevski did not score (in 14 minutes) for Oklahoma City.

 Jazz: Will have back-to-back games in Salt Lake City, hosting the Phoenix Suns on Thursday and the Los Angeles Clippers on Friday before playing seven straight games on the road.